Agency

 UNIQLO "Wonderqube"

 UNIQLO, Japan’s leading clothing retail chain, contracted Dentsu America to launch its national “Wonderqube” campaign.
-Having seen our graphics for MTV’s “The Seven”, Dentsu America contacted Garbanzo to produce a broadcast worthy :30 motion graphics animation, but with an accelerated 6-day turnaround.
+Having seen our graphics for MTV’s “The Seven”, Dentsu America contacted Garbanzo to produce a broadcast worthy :30 motion graphics animation.
+The catch?
+They needed it in 6 days.

 UNIQLO’s look is minimal, clean, a bit playful, and beautifully Japanese (see UNIQLO “Grid”).
 The concept was to give away 100 mystery prizes to winners that entered on the uniqlo.com website.
 But their look was entirely 2D; no one had ever seen UNIQLO’s designs in 3D.
 Utilizing Cinema 4D and After Effects, Garbanzo collaborated closely with Dentsu to realize this vision.